shelleyolivia/learn-tutorials/figment-learn/new-pathways/solana/solana-setup.md

 ---------------------------

-# Key in the ignition
+# Set your API key

 Create an `.env.local` file at the root of the directory.
 Copy and paste the contents of the existing `.env.example` into the new file and save it to disk (alternatively, you can rename `.env.example`).